dglazier/HASPECT6/tutorials/FinalStateExamples/jupy/README.md

 root --notebook &

-Open CreateMyFinalState.ipynb and floow instructions.
+Open CreateMyFinalState.ipynb and follow instructions.
      You will need to change FSSkeleton to CLAS12Skeleton